pu2clr/PIC16F/Tips/AssemblyJourney/README.md

 - **Affects** indicates which Status Register bits are affected: Z (Zero), C (Carry), DC (Digit Carry).

-**IMPORTANT:** To assemble code correctly using MPLAB-X, please follow the steps below:
+**IMPORTANT:** To assemble code correctly using MPLAB-X and the PIC10F200, please follow the steps below:

 1. Go to "Project Properties" in MPLAB X.
 2. Select "Global Options" for the pic-as assembler/compiler.